merenlab/anvio/anvio/docs/artifacts/profile-db.md

 A profile database contains information about how short reads map to the contigs in a %(contigs-db)s.
 Specificially, a profile database contains
 * the coverage and abundance per nucleotide position for each contig
-* varience of various kinds (single-nucleotide, single-codon, and single-amino acid)
+* variants of various kinds (single-nucleotide, single-codon, and single-amino acid)
-* structural variance (ex insertions and deletions) These terms are explained on the [anvi'o vocabulary page](http://merenlab.org/vocabulary/)
+* structural variants (ex. insertions and deletions) These terms are explained on the [anvi'o vocabulary page](http://merenlab.org/vocabulary/)

 This information is neccessary to run anvi'o programs like %(anvi-cluster-contigs)s, %(anvi-estimate-metabolism)s, and %(anvi-gen-gene-level-stats-databases)s.
 You can also interact with a profile database using programs like %(anvi-interactive)s.

 Specifically, a profile-db refers to a profile database that contains the data from several samples -- in other words, the result of running %(anvi-merge)s on several %(single-profile-db)s.
 However, since a %(single-profile-db)s has a lot of the functionality of a profile-db, it might be easier to think of a profile database as a header referring to both single-profile-dbs and profile-dbs (which can also be called merged-profile-dbs).
-For simplicity sake, since most users are dealing with multiple samples, the name was shortened to just profile-db.
+For simplicity sake's, since most users are dealing with multiple samples, the name was shortened to just profile-db.
 The following are a list of differences in functionality between a single profile database and a merged profile database:
 * You can only run %(anvi-cluster-contigs)s or %(anvi-mcg-classifier)s on a merged profile database (or profile-db), since they look at the allignment data in many samples
 * You cannot run %(anvi-merge)s or %(anvi-import-taxonomy-for-layers)s on a merged profile database, only on a %(single-profile-db)s.